sakshiudeshi/Ogma-Updated/README.md

 appendix of the [paper](https://arxiv.org/pdf/1902.10027).

 There are two scripts in the folder, namely `PlotData.py` and `PlotTime.py`.
-These will consolidate the data from the
+These will consolidate the data into image form in the `Plots` folder.
+The `PlotData.py` script will plot the number of errors and the `PlotTime.py` script will plot the time taken.

 ## Demo
 `python <filename>`